JacobHayes/init_login/README.md

 init_login.sh
 ========

-Script to get new VM ready for initial use.
+Script to get new system ready for initial use.

 ```
 OPTIONS: